-Home Assistant: Trigger on ANY iOS 18 + iOS 26 Focus Mode
+Home Assistant: iOS Focus Mode Automation Triggers

 Home Assistant Helper Entity